-Even if you have heard of Quercetin, it’s likely that you’re not quite sure what it actually is…
+Even if you’ve heard of Quercetin you may not know exactly what it is…

-Quercetin is commonly found in fruits and vegetables such as berries, onions, capers, leafy greens, and tomatoes, but when it comes to most peoples’ diets it typically comes from apples and potatoes (1, 2, 3).
+The compound is commonly found in fruits and vegetables such as berries, onions, capers, leafy greens, and tomatoes.

-On top of this, several studies have found that organically-grown fruit and veg tends to contain more Quercetin than those that are grown conventionally (4).
+On top of this, several studies have found that organically-grown fruit and veg tends to contain more Quercetin than those that are grown conventionally.

 - Allergic reactions